-Non-Profit Rate: 25% off the venue (not including staff cost)
+Non-Profit Rate: 25% off the venue (not including staff cost or additional rental days)

 The historic Fox Theatre is part of the History Museum on the Square complex at 157 Park Central Square in downtown Springfield.
 The theater was constructed in 1916 and remodeled in 1930 and again in 1947 to its current configuration.

 All entry to the theater is through the front doors on Park Central Square, through the lobby.
 The theater is a single-level space with seating for 550 people.
 There are two sets of small public restrooms in the lobby.

 The stage area is 29 feet deep and 40 feet wide at the proscenium.
 There is currently no fly space and two traverse hung curtains define the front and back.
 There are three large white panels on each side of the stage defining the wing space.
 There are double doors on Olive Street that allow access directly to the stage.
 There are no dressing rooms backstage.